Dharsinalily13/Demo/README.md

 My Mother is a Home Maker.
 I have sibling and his name is Rithik Dharshan.R.K
 He is studing in 10th standard.
+ROLE MODEL:
+Elon Musk is my role model and inspiration
+I love his hardwork that leads to his suceess.
+I dont have any favorite person.
+If IT is something else, I love Anime and KPOP.
+MY Favorite person in KPOP Industry is Lisa from Blackpink and Jung Kook from BTS